-As you might guess, the “yuck factor” of fecal transplants is not favorably viewed by candidates either (1).
+And, as you might guess, the “yuck factor” of fecal transplants is not favorably viewed by candidates either (1).

 You know mainstream media is not going to cover the restorative potential of natural products.
 Talking about transplanting poop person-to-person is sure to make for click-worthy headlines!

-So what proactive options does that leave us with aside from conventional antibiotics?
+So what proactive options does that leave us with, aside from conventional antibiotics?